By Innocent Mwangi (Freelance Writer and Editor) Email: email@example.com

 Another Wave of COVID-19 Coming?

 The first lesson we must learn from the Spanish Flu is that most likely we’ll suffer another coronavirus attack once the current wave wears out.
-This means we must prepare now rather than wait to run around like headless chicken as we did after the first Wuhan blast!
+This means we must prepare now rather than wait to run around like headless chickens as we did after the first Wuhan blast!

 While we are better prepared than our ancestors back then, largely because of the benefits of hindsight, it’s instructive to note that they too adopted ‘social distancing’, wearing of masks and hand hygiene, as the best way to defeat the virus.
 Just as it is today, quarantine centers and isolation zones were the order of the day.
 Mass gatherings were prohibited or tightly controlled.
 As a result, the virus was slowed down before it finally disappeared in March 1920.